 Furthermore, any foreigner having a valid Schengen visa is entitled to enter Lithuania and stay for the period permitted by the visa; however, no longer that three months within a six-month period.

 In general, regardless whether it is a short or a long-term stay, work permit is required to obtain if a non-EU citizen intends to work in Lithuania.
 Foreigners from non-EU countries/territories are not required to obtain a work permit in the following cases:

 Non-EU citizens residing in Lithuania for a longer term than 3 months within any 6 month period, depending on the intended length and purpose of stay – shall obtain either national (D) visa that will be valid for no more than 1 year, or temporary residence permit that will be valid for no more than 2 years.

 At present there are 55 effective double taxation treaties that Lithuania has concluded: Armenia, Azerbaijan, Austria, Belarus, Belgium, Bulgaria, Canada, Czech Republic, China, Croatia, Cyprus, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, India, Ireland, Israel, Italy, Japan, Kazakhstan, Korea, Kuwait, Kyrgyzstan, Latvia, Luxembourg, North Macedonia, Malta, Mexico, Moldova, Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Singapore, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, Turkmenistan, UAE, Ukraine, United Kingdom, USA and Uzbekistan.

 The treaties generally follow the Organisation for Economic Co-operation and Development (OECD) model tax treaty.

-There is the potential that a Permanent Establishment (PE) could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has.
-Respective double tax treaties has to be considered to clarify each situation.
+Potentially a Permanent Establishment (PE) could be created as a result of extended business travel, but this would depend on the type of activities performed and the level of authority the employee has.
+Respective double tax treaties have to be considered to clarify each situation.

 The standard value-added tax (VAT) rate is 21 percent.
 There is also a reduced rate of 9 percent and 5 percent.
 There are several transactions which are subject to VAT at a rate of 0 percent or are VAT exempt.